kono94/HumanHeadDetector/README.md

 pip install -r requirements.txt
 ```

-### 4. Request the ONNX Model
-The ONNX model (`head_model_640.onnx`) is not included in this repository.
-To obtain the pre-trained model, please send a request email to jan.loewenstrom@gmail.com with the subject "HeadDetector Model Request".
-The model file will be shared with you promptly.
-Once received, place the head_model_640.onnx file in the root directory of the project.
-Alternatively, specify a custom path when initializing HeadDetector (see below).

 ## Usage
 The `HeadDetector` class provides a simple API for detecting heads in images and optionally blurring the detected regions.
 Here are some examples: